VMware Workspace ONE and Horizon Reference Architecture Overview

 - Unified application catalog – The Workspace ONE Access and Workspace ONE UEM application catalogs are combined and presented on either the Workspace ONE app’s Catalog tab or the VMware Workspace ONE Intelligent Hub app, depending on which is being used.

-- Secure productivity apps - VMware Workspace ONE Boxer, Web, Content, Notebook, People, Verify, and PIV-D Manager – End users can use the included mail, calendar, contacts, browser, content, organization, and authentication capabilities, while policy-based security measures protect the organization from data leakage by restricting the ways in which attachments and files are edited and shared.
+- Secure productivity apps - VMware Workspace ONE Boxer, Web, Content, People, and PIV-D Manager – End users can use the included mail, calendar, contacts, browser, content, organization, and authentication capabilities, while policy-based security measures protect the organization from data leakage by restricting the ways in which attachments and files are edited and shared.

 - Mobile SSO – One-touch SSO technology is available for all supported platforms.
 The implementation on each OS is based on features provided by the underlying OS.
 For iOS, one-touch SSO uses technology known as the key distribution center (KDC).
 For Android, the authentication method is called mobile SSO for Android.
 And for Windows 10, it is called cloud certificate.